and highly effective

 From unshockable understanding, to a little help with that big presentation… our hand-picked practitioners cover the whole spectrum of self-development.

-Member of the main UK
+Member of a UK

 Supervised by a

-highly qualified professional
+highly qualified practitioner

 Our expertise is based on Transactional Analysis (“TA”) – one of the cornerstones of modern psychology.